-Thiruvattar, a divine and the holy land is a small panchayat town that lies quietly tucked in the Kanyakumari District of the southern state of Tamil Nadu.
-The town is a must visit for the Hindu pilgrims because it is one among the 108 DivyaDesams of the Hindus.
+Thiruvattar, a divine and the holy land, is a small panchayat town that lies quietly tucked in the Kanyakumari district of the southern state of Tamil Nadu.
+The town is a must-visit for the Hindu pilgrims because it is one amongst the 108 Divya Desams of the Hindus.

-The main attraction at Thiruvattar is the sacred and the holy temple of Sri Adikesavaperumal and the presence of this temple renders the town its divinity.
-The other famous and often visited tourist destinations in the town of Thiruvattar are the Mathur Hanging Bridge, the St James Church (that is about a hundred years old), Udayagiri Fort and the Thirparappu Waterfalls, which are about 10 km from the town of Thiruvattar.
+The main attraction at Thiruvattar is the sacred and the holy temple of Sri Adikesava Perumal and the presence of this temple renders the town its divinity.
+The other famous and often visited tourist destinations in the town of Thiruvattar are the Mathur hanging bridge, the St James Church (that is about a hundred years old), Udayagiri Fort and the Thirparappu Waterfalls, which are about 10 km from the town of Thiruvattar.

-How to reach Thiruvattar
+How To Reach Thiruvattar

 Since the town is a pilgrim centre for the Hindus, efforts have been taken to make it well connected to other parts of the country via roads.
 The nearest railway station is at Kanyakumari, and the closest airport is at Thiruvananthapuram.

 Pilgrims and tourists prefer travelling to the town during the winter months since the weather at that time is very pleasant.
 Summers can be scorching hot and during monsoons the place experiences storms of cyclonic proportions, thus, making it difficult to travel.